-- You must lie flat.
-Your nurse will help you be comfortable. - Talk with your nurse if you have any discomfort from lying flat.
-You may be given pain medicines. - You will be able to eat as usual. - We will check your pulse, blood pressure, and dressing often during the first 3 to 4 hours after your procedure.
+- You must lie flat in bed.
+Your nurse will help you be comfortable. - Tell your nurse if you have any discomfort from lying flat.
+You may be given pain medicines. - You will be able to eat as usual. - We will check your pulse, blood pressure, and dressing often during the first 3 to 4 hours after your procedure. - If you have a stent placed: You may need to stay overnight in the hospital.